uandere/test_task/README.md

 ```

 Here, we're passing samples/input.mp4 file (it is included inside the repo) to
 the program.
-The resulting file will have location `samples/output.mkv`.
+The resulting file will have the following location: `samples/output.mkv`.

-We can also use the **verbose** version of the tool
+We can also use the **verbose** version of the tool:

 ```shell
 ./bin/test_task samples/input.mp4 samples/output.mkv --verbose
 ```

 This will do the same job, but will additionally provide us with useful
-progress information to track program's state:
+progress information to track the program's state:

 ```
 muxed_completed: (00:00:39): 0 / 5 seconds ( 0.0 %)